bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/_index.md

 sure you're in the Moodle Course to be able to access all information.

-If you already took an Info2 class (with Prof. Zhang or Prof. Weber-Wulff) and completed the lab reports/exercise part there, you may skip the lab reports.
+If you already took an Info2 class (with Prof. Zhang or Prof. Weber-Wulff) and completed the lab reports/exercise part there, you may skip the lab reports:

 To do so, you have to
 - send an email to the other Professor asking them to send your lab grades to me